Bayesian cluster analysis: Point estimation and credible balls

 \subsection{Bayesian nonparametric clustering}

-Mixture models are one of the most popular modelling tools in Bayesian nonparametrics.
-The data are assumed conditionally i.i.d. with density
+Mixture models are one of the most popular modeling tools in Bayesian nonparametrics.
+The data is assumed conditionally i.i.d. with density

-where $K(y|\theta)$ is a parametric density on the sample space with parameter $\theta$.
-A nonparametric prior is placed on the mixing measure $P$, and typically this prior has discrete realizations almost surely (a.s.).
-In this case,
+where $K(y|\theta)$ is a specified parametric density on the sample space with mixing parameter $\theta \in \Theta$ and $P$ is a probability measure on $\Theta$.
+In a Bayesian setting, the model is completed with a prior on the unknown parameter, which in this case, is the unknown mixing measure.
+In the most general setting, this parameter $P$ can be any probability measure on $\Theta$, requiring a nonparametric prior.
+Typically the nonparametric prior has discrete realizations almost surely (a.s.) with

 where it is often assumed that the weights $(w_j)$ and atoms $(\theta_j)$ are independent and the $\theta_j$ are i.i.d. from some base measure $P_0$.
-Thus, the density is modelled with a countably infinite mixture model
+Thus, the density is modeled with a countably infinite mixture model

 Since $P$ is discrete a.s., this model induces a latent partitioning $\bc$ of the data where two data points belong to the same cluster if they are generated from the same mixture component.
 The partition can be represented by $\bc=(C_1,\ldots, C_{k_N})$, where $C_j$ contains the indices of data points in the $j^{\text{th}}$ cluster and $k_N$ is the number of clusters in the sample of size $N$.
 Alternatively, the partition can be represented by $\bc=(c_1,\ldots,c_N)$, where $c_n=j$ if the $n^{\text{th}}$ data point is in the $j^{\text{th}}$ cluster.
-An advantage of the Bayesian nonparametric approach is that the number of clusters $k_N$ is determined by and can grow with the data.
-Marginalizing over the random probability measure, the data $y_{1:N}$ is modelled as